Jon Voight, Kelsey Grammer Finish 'Last Firefighter'

-SP Media Group, headed by veteran producer Steven Paul, has completed production on its latest feature film titled "The Last Firefighter."
+SP Media Group, headed by veteran producer Steven Paul, has completed production on its latest feature film, "The Last Firefighter."

 The drama, starring Academy Award winner Jon Voight and Emmy Award winner Kelsey Grammer, was shot entirely in the Los Angeles area, including at SP Media Group's recently acquired Avenue Six Studios in Van Nuys.